-This 205,000-SF facility includes a state-of-the-art 200-meter hydraulic track, timed obstacle and high ropes courses, a 34-foot climbing wall, and an underground parking deck with 126 spaces.
+This 205,000-SF physical training facility includes a state-of-the-art 200-meter hydraulic track, timed obstacle and high ropes courses, a 34-foot climbing wall, and an underground parking deck with 126 spaces.
 The site conditions involved critical stormwater planning to minimize the environmental impact.
-Phase I services from Draper Aden included floodplain modeling of existing and proposed conditions and design of grading, stormwater management, vehicular and pedestrian circulation and access, and utility connections, including coordination with electric, gas, and communication providers.
+Phase I services included floodplain modeling of existing and proposed conditions and design of grading, stormwater management, vehicular and pedestrian circulation and access, and utility connections, including coordination with electric, gas, and communication providers.

 The building site also included a small stream, Town Branch, which carries stormwater away from the city of Lexington and into the Maury River.
 The new facility included the installation of several detention structures to reduce runoff from the project and will slowly release its waters into Town Branch.